ShamaLabUR/DeepVesselSeg4FA/README.md

 * scikit-image
 * Pillow

-Running on GPU is highly recommended.
+For specifc package version etc, please see the Code Ocean capsule.
+GPU is highly recommended.

 ## Run the Program using Code Ocean
 We recommend using the Code Ocean version of this program, which can be run using Code Ocean's built-in interface.
 The code is available [here](https://).